How does the process work/what are the steps?

 If the application relates to making decisions about someone’s health and personal welfare, then prior to making an application, the court’s permission to apply will need to be obtained.
 There is no such requirement if the application concerns making decisions about property and financial matters.

-We should meet you in order to complete the relevant forms and to gather the appropriate information as to the individual’s circumstances and their need to make an application to the Court of Protection.
+We need to meet you in order to complete the relevant forms and to gather the appropriate information as to the individual’s circumstances and their need to make an application to the Court of Protection.

 How long does it take?

-The process would normally take between four to five months to complete.
+The process would normally take between four to six months to complete.
 This time is required so that the court can comply with the statutory notice requirements.

 We can lodge an application promptly on your behalf once we have received all relevant information/documentation from you.
 If the matter is urgent, there are procedures available to obtain a quick decision from the Court of Protection.